bhargavvarmasagi/GDP-Team04/README.md

 Research about search and filter functions: (9/9/24)
 I researched how to make a store catalog with search and filtering capabilities.
 I gathered information on how to make it user-friendly and efficient for finding products fast.
 I also explored some techniques to improve search accuracy and make filtering options easier for users.

+Research on online orders and tracking: (09/09/2024)
+I looked into how payments are processed and orders are placed online, with a priority on implementing real-time tracking for increased productivity and customer happiness, guaranteeing secure transactions, and developing an effortless user experience.